 "The director shall facilitate and conduct an annual conference on successful and innovative K-12 education practices, featuring: Utah education leaders; and practitioners and researchers, chosen by the director, to discuss the subjects of LEA and other ULEAD activities, or other innovative and successful education practices."

 The degree to which evidence-based practices are systemically implemented will depend on clear communication and collaboration.
 Great teachers have countless experiences where instruction and content are effectively combined to promote student learning.
 Sharing promising practices and removing barriers to learning can be challenging but is essential to overall school improvement.
-The links below are an attempt to connect practitioners and researchers to more efficiently promote those practices that will make a positive difference in the learning of our young people.
+The following links are an attempt to connect practitioners and researchers to more efficiently promote those practices that will make a positive difference in the learning outcomes for our young people.

 Promising Practice Submission